CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Motion Blur

 I have attemmpted to do motion blur n the path tracer and was going through lot of issues as the image is getting dark and lot of other stuff.
+The code for motion blur is in the code file "pathrace.cu".

 ### Bloopers